nim-lang/website/jekyll/_posts/2020-09-30-hacktoberfest-with-nim.md

 Here are some categories you might find interesting:

 * Why don't you start with some of the [easy issues](https://github.com/nim-lang/nim/issues?q=is%3Aopen+is%3Aissue+label%3AEasy)?
-* Everybody uses standard library.
+* Everybody uses the standard library.
 How about fixing one of the more than 150 issues in the [stdlib](https://github.com/nim-lang/nim/issues?q=is%3Aopen+is%3Aissue+label%3AStdlib)?
 * What are our priorities?
 Take a look at [high priority issues](https://github.com/nim-lang/nim/issues?q=is%3Aopen+is%3Aissue+label%3A"High+Priority").